commento/HelloOOPWorld/README.md

 The current implementation stores the character variable inside the parent Character class abstraction, this is not a optimal considering dependency inversion principle.
 A better approach would be to have two different interfaces

+## Creational patterns

+__Singleton__:
+Displayer class is implemented as a singleton because no instances of the same class is expected.
+This allow to use to retrieve the class instance anywhere in the code.